 Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market prices are comprised of interest rate risk.
+Market risk is comprised of interest rate risk and currency risk.

 Interest Rate Risk: